-In the past, water issues remained local issues; however, due to the increase in international trade and mutual interdependence among countries, water issues now often need to be dealt with on the global scale, and require information on global hydrological situation and its changes associated with climate changes for their solutions.
-Sharing hydrological information relating to the transboundary river basins and shared aquifers will help reduce conflict between relevant countries, and quantitative estimates of recharge amounts or potentially available water resources will assist in implementing sustainable water use.
+In the past, water issues remained local issues; however, due to the increased awareness that climate change associated with human induced global warming has large impacts on the water cycle, water issues are becoming a key global issue.
+Further, due to the increase in international trade and mutual interdependence among countries, water issues now often need to be dealt with on the global scale, and require information on global hydrological situation and its changes associated with climate changes.
+Sharing hydrological information and any development plan modifying LULC and hydrologic cycles relating to the transboundary river basins and shared aquifers is necessary to inform efforts to reduce conflict between relevant countries, and quantitative estimates of recharge amounts or potentially available water resources will assist in implementing sustainable water use.

 Global hydrology is not only concerned with global monitoring, modeling, and world water resources assessment.
 Owing to recent advancements in global earth observation technology and macro-scale modeling capacity, global hydrology can now provide basic information on the regional hydrological cycle which may support the decision making process in the integrated water resources management.

-It should also be examined to what extent such a framework of offline simulation of land surface models can be applied to finer spatial and temporal scales, such as 1-km grid spacing and hourly time interval (Oki et al., 2006; Wood et al., 2011).
+It should also be examined to what extent such a framework of offline simulation of land surface models can be applied at finer spatial and temporal scales, such as 1-km grid spacing and hourly time interval (Oki et al., 2006; Wood et al., 2011).
 For such research efforts, observational data from regional studies can provide significant information for validation, and efforts to integrate datasets from various regional studies should be promoted.
+The recent Coordinated Regional Climate Downscaling Experiment (CORDEX) initiative (Giorgi et al., 2009) from the World Climate Research Program (WCRP) promotes running multiple RCM simulations at higher spatial resolution for multiple regions, and current and future estimates of atmospheric conditions will be provided

-Certainly it is demanded to assess the impacts of human interventions on hydrological cycles in climate system including land use changes, such as deforestation and urbanization, reservoir construction and water withdrawals for irrigation (Haddeland et al., 2006; Hanasaki et al., 2006), industry, and domestic water uses(Hanasaki et al., 2010; Pokhrel et al., 2012), and emission of air pollutants which would have been suppressing weak rainfall and modulate precipitation occurrence weekly (Rosenfeld, 2008).
+Certainly it is demanded to assess the impacts of human interventions on hydrological cycles in the climate system including land use changes, such as deforestation and urbanization, reservoir constructions, and water withdrawals for irrigation (Haddeland et al., 2006; Hanasaki et al., 2006), industry, and domestic water uses(Hanasaki et al., 2010; Pokhrel et al., 2012a).

+Storage in reservoirs withhold water over land and would have an impacts to drop in the sea level, on the other hand, over exploitation of ground water, particularly “fossil water” which has virtually no or very little recharge at present, would have contribution to sea level rise, and these impacts are studied based on in-situ observations (Gornitz et al., 1997; Konikow, 2011), satellite observations (Rodell et al., 2009; Moiwo et al., 2012), and modeling studies (Wada et al., 2010; Pokhrel et al., 2012b).
+GRACE (Gravity Recovery and Climate Experiment) satellite has a capability to monitor the long term changes of these two major water storages over land, and providing a powerful tool to assess and validate the global estimates.

 Current gaps, and future challenges